simengangstad/simengangstad.github.io/_posts/2016-10-15-The-Swift-Project-Day-10.md

 Notice the typealias, that forces you to set the program as a `PropertyList`, which is quite nice.
 When the program is set we do a simple check for Doubles and Strings and feed those into the `setOperand(operand: Double)` and `performOperation(symbol: String)`.

-I needed to adapt this to my operation stack as well, so the code became:
+I had to adapt this to my operation stack as well, so the code became:

 ```
     public struct PropertyList {